Multi-Car Insurance: How to Save Money Insuring Multiple Vehicles

 Flexible Individual Coverage

 A common misconception is that every car must have identical coverage on a multi-car policy.
-In reality, you can often customize coverage per vehicle — for example, carrying full coverage on a newer financed vehicle while opting for liability-only coverage on an older paid-off car.
+In reality, you can often customize coverage per vehicle — for example, carrying full coverage on a newer financed vehicle while opting for liability-only on an older paid-off car.
+When adding a car to your insurance policy, your insurer will walk you through coverage options per vehicle.

 Single Deductible Events (in Some Cases)